-We recognize the nature of human psychology, by offering a space in which everyone can self-determine the combination of purposes (‘earn, learn and grow’) in view of his or her (professional) life.
-And further, nurture the need to care about the problems that one tries to solve professionally.
+We recognize the nature of human psychology, by offering a space in which everyone can self-determine the combination of purposes, i.e. ‘Earn, Learn and Grow together!’ (our motto for Fellowships in the Climate Co-Adaptation Lab), in view of his or her (professional) needs.
+And further, we recognise the need to care about the problems that one tries to solve professionally.
 That is also why we care about the motivations and values that everyone brings to PlanAdapt.

 The atom model shows how the vicinity to the ‘nucleus’ (i.e. the Coordination Hub) determines and expresses (a) the ability to shape and decide; (b) the expectation and opportunity to earn and (c) the frequency of collaboration.
 While individuals in the coordination hub lay the groundwork to shape the organisation (covering administration, management, legal, finance, HR etc.), everyone else self-determines what they ‘want’ from an engagement in PlanAdapt and what they are ready to ‘give’.
 From an organisational development point of view, this highly flexible structure explores the experimental space between formal, full-time employment and a loose and relatively passive membership in a network, that someone else go governs and manages.